GoogleCloudPlatform/spanner-migration-tool/README.md

-If you are using mysqldump (-driver=mysqldump), check that mysqldump is correctly configured to connect to your MySQL database.
+If you are using mysqldump (-driver=mysqldump), check that mysqldump is correctly configured to connect to your MySQL database via the command-line options `--host`, `--port`, and `--user`.
 Note that mysqldump uses the same options as mysql to connect to your database.
 See the [mysql](https://dev.mysql.com/doc/refman/8.0/en/mysql-commands.html) and [mysqldump](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) documentation.

-Access to a MySQL database is configured via mysqldump's command-line options `--host`, `--port`, and `--user`.

 #### 1.4 Direct access to MySQL

 In this case, HarbourBridge connects directly to the MySQL database to retrieve table schema and data using the setting of _MYSQLHOST_, _MYSQLPORT_, _MYSQLUSER_, _MYSQLDATABASE_ environment variables.
-Password can be specified either in the _MYSQL_PWD_ environment variable or provided at the password prompt.
+Password can be specified either in the _MYSQLPWD_ environment variable or provided at the password prompt.

 ### 2. Verify dump output